tldraw/tldraw/README.md

 }
 ```

 Each time the state updates, the hook will check whether the data returned by the selector function matches its previous data.
-If the answer is false (ie if the data is new) then hook will update and the new data will become the hook's previous data.
+If the answer is false (ie if the data is new) the hook will update and the new data will become its previous data.

 The hook may also accept a second parameter, a comparison function.
 If the selector function returns anything other than a primitive, we will often use a comparison function to correctly find changes.